 -

-A shoe with a small heel is strongly recommended.
-This prevents your shoe from going all the way through the stirrup and getting stuck in the process.
-An ankle boot or work boot is fine as long as they are not big heavy hiking boots.
-This could be an opportunity for new cowboy/cowgirl boots if you can get some shopping in between now and your ride.
+– **Footwear**: It is strongly recommended to wear shoes with a small heel.
+This design helps prevent your shoe from slipping through the stirrup and getting stuck.
+Ankle boots or work boots are acceptable, as long as they are not large, heavy hiking boots.
+This might be a great opportunity to shop for new cowboy or cowgirl boots if you have time before your ride.

-Dress as though you are going hiking and it is 20 degrees cooler than what the thermometer says.
-In the winter, bundle up like you are going skiing.
-A thin hat to go under the helmet and gloves are wise to have along unless it’s summertime.
+– **Clothing**: Dress as if you are going hiking, but plan for it to feel about 20 degrees cooler than the temperature indicates.
+In winter, bundle up as if you are going skiing.
+It’s wise to bring a thin hat to wear under your helmet and gloves, unless it’s summertime.
+Stay safe and enjoy your ride!

 -